GwynethLlewelyn/restbot/README.md

 - Written August 9, 2007 -  Pleiades Consulting, Inc
 - Revised June 5, 2010 - Gwyneth Llewelyn (notes on compilation)
 - Revised November 21, 2021 - Gwyneth Llewelyn (updates for a lot of things)
+- Dramatic changes made on November 23, 2021 - Gwyneth Llewelyn

 # Overview

-RESTBot is a C# webserver that uses [RESTful transactions](https://en.wikipedia.org/wiki/Representational_state_transfer) to interact with a
-_bot_ in [Second Life](https://secondlife.com) or [OpenSimulator](http://opensimulator.org).
+RESTBot is a C# webserver that uses [RESTful transactions](https://en.wikipedia.org/wiki/Representational_state_transfer) to interact with a _bot_ in [Second Life](https://secondlife.com) or [OpenSimulator](http://opensimulator.org).
 This bot (or a collection of bots) is started through a REST command and can be stopped the same way.
-The software is extremely modular, and is designed to easily accept plugins that developers can write (in C#) to add more complex interaction between a web application and a Second Life Bot.
-More information about Plugins is on the wiki.
-(See [LINKS](LINKS.md).)
+The software is extremely modular, and is designed to easily accept plugins that developers can write (in C#) to add more complex interaction between a web application and a
+Second Life® bot (a non-human-controlled avatar).
+More information about Plugins is on the [wiki](https://github.com/GwynethLlewelyn/restbot/wiki).

+_**Note:** Wiki is still under reformulation and may not correctly represent the state-of-the-art of RESTbot (gwyneth 20211123)_

 ## Preparing the compilation environment